Russia fines TikTok over protest posts | DW | 06.04.2021

 A court in Moscow ordered the video sharing app TikTok to pay fines after it failed to delete content related to illegal protests, Russian media reported on Tuesday.

-The popular social media app was told to pay an administrative fine of 2.6 million roubles ($34,000; €28,800), a court press secretary confirmed to Russian News Agency IFAX.
+The popular social media app was told to pay an administrative fine of 2.6 million rubles ($34,000; €28,800), a court press secretary confirmed to Russian News Agency IFAX.

 The court found TikTok guilty of failing to remove content that was in breach of Russian law.
 The content in question consisted of user-made videos calling on young people to join protests in support of Kremlin critic Alexei Navalny.